Lesson 1: The Authorization Code Flow (theory)

-Additionaly, the Client has to authenticate with the Authorization Server, usually by providing the Client Id and a Client Secret.
+Additionally, the Client has to authenticate with the Authorization Server, usually by providing the Client Id and a Client Secret.
 These can be sent using HTTP Basic Authentication or in the body of the request:

 Step 5: The Access Token Response

-If the request is valid and authorized, the Authorization Server issues an Access Token.
+If the request is valid and authorized, the Authorization Server finally issues an Access Token.
 The token and its validity period is retrieved in this response, among other relevant fields:

 Step 6: Access the Protected Resource

-Now finally the client can request secured resources using the Access Token.
+Now finally the Client can request secured resources using the Access Token.